 I would be using a Ram Mount system.
 I like these mounts as they use ball and socket technology, allowing you to find the perfect viewing angle for your fish finder screen.
 The first part used in the system is a Ram 1 inch Quick Release Track Mount (Part No: RAM-B-383).
 This mount features a slim T-bolt which attaches the mount to the T-Track.
 There are two width settings for the T-bolt, A and B. The narrower A setting worked best for the Hobie H-Track.

 I have also used a BerleyPro Raymarine Dragonfly 4/5 Sun Visor on my fish finder - this is great for reducing screen reflection on bright days, and helps reduce splashes from soaking the unit and display.
-These are not readily available in the UK and have to be ordered directly from BerleyPro in Australia through their website - linked here.
+BerleyPro Fish Finder Visors are available to buy through Cornwall Canoes in the UK - click here to see the range.

 The installation is now complete.
 I now have CHIRP Sonar, DownVision Imaging and full GPS chart plotting with high definition Navionics+ Sonar Charts at my disposal on the Outback.